What are the filing fees for California LLCs?

 That $70 fee for Articles of Organization remains consistent across all filing methods.
 The Secretary of State sets this amount, which you can verify on BizFile.

 Need your LLC approved faster?
 Expedited filings come in three speed tiers.
 You'll pay an additional $350 to $750 on top of the base $70, depending on your urgency.
-Most expedited options work both online and in-person, although the fastest four-hour service requires showing up in person.
+Most expedited options work both online and in-person, although the fastest four-hour service (Class A) requires showing up in person and completing a separate $500 preclearance step beforehand.
+That means the all-in cost for four-hour processing is $70 (base) + $15 (handling) + $500 (preclearance) + $500 (4-hour surcharge), totaling $1,085.

 Remember to file your Statement of Information within 90 days; that'll cost you an additional $20.

-California’s LLCs filing fee comparison to other states
+California's LLC filing fee comparison to other states

 The contrast gets even starker nationally.
-Few states impose blanket franchise taxes, and those that do, like Delaware and Texas, either set lower minimums or base fees on actual revenue.
-California wants its $800, whether you're making millions or haven't earned a cent.
+Many states don't impose a blanket annual franchise tax at all, and those that do, like Delaware and Texas, either set lower minimums or base fees on actual revenue.
+California wants its $800 whether you're making millions or haven't earned a cent.
+The FTB's 2025 Form 3522 confirms this amount, and current FTB guidance indicates the $800 minimum is unchanged for 2026.

 So why do founders still bite the bullet?
-Access to the world's fifth-largest economy, 39 million potential customers, and specialized industry hubs in tech, entertainment, aerospace, and biotech make the math work out.
+Access to the world's 4th-largest economy (based on Bureau of Economic Analysis state GDP data compared against IMF national GDP figures), roughly 39.2 million residents per the U.S. Census Bureau, and specialized industry hubs in tech, entertainment, aerospace, and biotech make the math work out.
 When your success depends on proximity to investors, specialized talent, or specific regulators, that extra cost becomes just the price of admission.

 Additional filing fees to consider